npadley/Personal-Site/about.md

 ### Social Media Policy

-I maintain presence on two social media networks: [Twitter](http://twitter.com/nickpadley) and [LinkedIn](http://www.linkedin.com/in/nickpadley).
+I maintain presence on [LinkedIn](http://www.linkedin.com/in/nickpadley).
 Other than that, I have deactivated or deleted any other account.
 Doing this allows me to have a greater understanding of who has access to any information that I post.
-My Twitter profile is fully public, meaning that everyone has access to whatever I post there.
 This makes me think about what I want to share and whether I want to share it.

 #### Things to Remember About Social